 A planning permit is an entitlement that grants a particular use (activity) or development (buildings and subdivision of land) to proceed on a specific property.
-Planning permits are sometimes confused with Building Permits; however, they are not the same.
+Planning permits are sometimes confused with building permits; however, they are not the same.
 Building permits relate to the method of construction of a building or development.
 If your project requires a planning permit, it usually also requires a building permit.
-Planning permits are also subject to conditions of approval and subject to expiration under specified circumstances.
+Planning permits are often subject to conditions of approval and subject to expiration under specified circumstances.

 The most common types of planning approvals include:

 - Sign permit for installation of business signs

 - Use permit for activities or business subject to special conditions